BluRosie/hgss-monexpansion/README.md

 credits to KazoWAR for his tool that he updated in 2018, btx editor.  modified it to be a command line tool

 ### make the dex area data
 run scripts/makedexareadata.bat in the root directory

 insert narc a133 over top of what was previously there

+### make the dex data and sorting lists table
+run scripts/makedexdata.bat in the root directory

+insert narc a214 over top of what was previously there

 # leftover stupid things
  this is literally useless but i documented it!  it does nothing but hey!!